Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ```

 ## 2.2.
 Create required resources in Azure.
-All resources required in this sample is already created in previous sample.
-So no need to create new resources.
+No need to create new Azure resources.

 ## 2.3.
 Run the application
-Run the Spring Boot application.
+Run [02-client-get-user-information].

 Use web browser to access `http://localhost:8080/user-information`.
 After log in, you can see a json response which will display the user information.